 But the story of Finestrat shows that it was all far from straightforward.
 The Christian armies marched down from present-day Catalonia, intent on their reconquista, but they didn’t have it all their own way.
 Even El Cid, the Spanish national hero, fought with the Moorish armies at one time.
 And the magnificently-named Moorish chieftain Mohammad Abu Abdallah Ben Hudzäil al Sähuir (known as Al Azraq – ‘blue eyes’ – for short) led at least two major revolts against the Christian Jaime I of Aragón (modestly known as the Conqueror) and proved a troublesome foe.

 The governor of Finestrat castle seems to have joined enthusiastically in Al Azraq’s rebellions in 1249 and 1276.
 Of course, it all ended in tears for the Moors eventually: Al Azraq himself was killed while attacking the town of Alcoy, 50 kilometres away, up in the mountains of Alicante province.
-Alcoy still celebrates his defeat in its Moros y Cristianos fiesta, reputedly the most spectacular in Spain.
+Alcoy still celebrates his defeat in its Moros y Cristianos fiesta, the most famous in Spain.

 But enough history!
 Finestrat is a very pleasant little town to walk around.
 Step into the church of San Bartolomé, severely plain on the outside, but lavishly decorated inside.
 Wander through the tranquil streets, past narrow houses with their wrought-iron balconies and down to the miradors that look over the valley below.